Certora/vscode-certora-prover/README.md

 Notice that a contract name cannot include special characters like the dollar sign.
-To solve the problem, we will have to remove all special characters.
+To solve the problem, you will have to remove all special characters.

 ### Running Errors